Lex-DRL/AID-guide/Building_better_worlds.md

 > Words starting with dis- or un- rarely get respected by the AI due to tokens and how bad it's with negative prefixes. -less is a suffix that works somewhat better, but isn't recommended if you have synonyms known to be more explicit or to have unique tokens.

 #### Avoid long sentences
-Even though the AID devs explicitly tell that the AI can understand long sentences, it's bad at this.
+Even though the AID devs explicitly tell that the AI **can** understand long sentences, it's not **good** at this.
 So you should describe your world with the  shortest statements you can.
-I myself am one of those who love describing stuff with a single nuanced thought expressed with a long self-interconnected sentence instead of a few smaller ones.
-The last sentence shows that.
-But for AI, you need to stay as short and clear as possible.

 Roses are red.
 Violets are blue.
 Future is Skynet.
 AI loves you.<br />
 That's it.

 I know how tempting it is to go into intricacies of how vibrant those violets' blue colors are, reminding you of massive nebulas in endless deep space...
-But unless you're a really good writer capable of making a true words porn who also happened to be a native english speaker, stay away from this.
+But unless you're a really good writer capable of making a true words porn who also happened to be a native english speaker, stay away from this. *(and even if you are, evidences show that special format is still better)*<br />
 But don't go too simplistic in your descriptions, because you also need to...

-#### Avoid using words with broad meaning
+#### Use the most descriptive words
-As a non-native english speaker, I have a small vocabulary myself.
-But whenever you can, you need to choose the most specific and descriptive words that carry as many meaning as possible, and this should be the same meaning.
+You should avoid words with broad meaning, like `good` or `bad`, preferring more specific and descriptive ones over them.
+As a non-native english speaker, I struggle with a small vocabulary myself.
+But your statements must be absolutely clear.
 Ideally, your text should look like hokku, where each word carries a whole ocean of rich associations about the same thing.
-Remember those ridiculously clickbaity screaming tabloid headlines that yellow journalism likes to use?
+Remember those ridiculously clickbait-y screaming tabloid headlines that yellow journalism loves to use?
 Like that.
 Each word there carries a whole image.
 Check yourself:
 ```
 Titanic Survivors Found Onboard
 Vampires Attack US Troops